This article can also be found in the Premium Editorial Download "Storage magazine: Are your data storage costs too high?."

 Cost per megabyte, meanwhile, ranges between $3/GB for Nexsan's ATABeast, to $21.25/GB for StorageTek's BladeStore.
 In comparison, pricing for RAID arrays built on Fibre Channel or SCSI drives falls around the $70/GB to $80/GB mark.

 Beyond price, manufacturers are also claiming increasingly impressive performance metrics, especially in the realm of sustained read throughput.
 For example, Atto's Diamond Series features a maximum sustained throughput rate of 240MB/s, Chaparral's F-AT Disk 275MB/s, and StorageTek's BladeStore 400MB/s.

-In comparison, a Fibre Channel array with 10
+In comparison, a Fibre Channel array

 Of course, IOPS performance is less spectacular, making these arrays inappropriate for transaction-intensive environments.
 At the higher end of the spectrum, Nexsan's ATAboy promises 25,000 IOPS, and StorageTek's BladeStore 20,000 IOPS.
 But an EMC Clariion CX600 can deliver 150,000 IOPS, product literature claims.

 What applications are FC/ATA RAID arrays specially good for?
 In a nutshell, storing large files, including multimedia files and engineering documents, e-mail archives or backup.
 "Tape replacement is one area where we're doing really well," says Atto's Klein.